kermarrecg/fSWp/README.md

 Parameters can be changed to generate a fractional noise or a fSWp.
 They are described in the file "sSimulations.m".

+### Add-on:

+AllDeterministicFracN is a toolbox that allows fitting time series with a linear trend and deterministic periodical components.
+The residuals are modelled as a fractional noise, please refer to https://link.springer.com/article/10.1007/BF00665755 exemplarily for a definition.
+This noise is similar to the power law model as used in the software Hector (Hector user manual version 2.0, p29).
+The toolbox is available for testing purposes.
+The main is called sApplicationDetermFracN.m

 Note:
 *  We have chosen time series with yearly and semi-yearly periodical components.
 Depending on your context, the frequencies can be changed: